containers/selinuxd/README.md

 TODO
 ====

-* Use `libsemanage` as a library instead of calling `semodule`.
+* Compile as a single binary instead of linking to the shared libraries

-  - This should run as a standalone binary, and not require other commands in order to run.
+  - This uses the libsemanage library to interact with SELinux.

   - The intent is to make this available in Fedora CoreOS and RHCOS in the future.